Under the 1979 Constitution of the Islamic Republic of Iran (as amended through 1989),

 Police Use of Force

-Several agencies share responsibility for law enforcement in Iran, including the Ministry of Intelligence and Security and security forces under the Ministry of Interior, which report to the president, and a branch of the military, the Islamic Revolutionary Guard Corps (IRGC), which reports directly to the Supreme Leader of Iran.
-The Basij, a volunteer paramilitary group with local organizations across the country, sometimes acted as an auxiliary law enforcement unit subordinate to military IRGC forces.
+Several agencies share responsibility for law enforcement in Iran.
+The police force of Iran is called the Law Enforcement Force (NAJA).
+This unified force resulted from the merger of the three historical Iranian law enforcement forces: the police, the gendarmerie and the “committees”.
+Various policing duties are conducted by different branches of the NAJA, such as the Prevention Police, the Intelligence and Public Security Police, and the Cyber Police.
+The security forces under the Ministry of Interior report to the president, while a branch of the military, the Islamic Revolutionary Guard Corps (IRGC), reports directly to the Supreme Leader of Iran.
+The Basij, a volunteer paramilitary group with local organizations across the country, sometimes acts as an auxiliary law enforcement unit subordinate to military IRGC forces.

-There are no specific restrictions on police use of force in Iran's national law.
-A revised version of Iran's Penal Code has been implemented since early 2013 for an experimental period of five years.
-According to Article 157 of this revised Code, resistance against police forces and other law enforcement officials whilst performing their duties shall not be considered a defence unless these forces exceed the scope of their duties and there is a legitimate fear that their actions may cause death or injury or violation of bodily integrity.
+The NAJA as a whole is governed by its own regulations and is subject to the “Law on the Use of Weapons by the Armed Forces Officers in Necessary Cases”.
+A revised version of Iran's Penal Code was implemented from early 2013 for an experimental period of five years.
+According to Article 157 of this Code, resistance against police forces and other law enforcement officials whilst performing their duties shall not be considered a defence unless these forces exceed the scope of their duties and there is a legitimate fear that their actions may cause death or injury or violation of bodily integrity.

 There is no independent police oversight body in Iran.